-Adaptation of snakes is quite amazing.
+The adaptation of snakes is quite amazing.
 Many nonvenomous species have evolved to resemble those that are venomous in order to ward off predators.
-For example, bullsnakes have taken on coloration and characteristics of the eastern diamondback rattlesnake, even though these are a nonvenomous species.
-Gopher snakes also have a diamond-shaped marking on their backs so that they resemble diamondbacks.
+For example, bullsnakes have taken on the coloration and characteristics of the eastern diamondback rattlesnake, even though these are nonvenomous species.
+Gopher snakes also have diamond-shaped markings on their backs so that they resemble diamondbacks.

 Discover the "Monster" Snake 5X Bigger than an Anaconda